wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 	        # Python dictionary.
 	        response = urllib2.urlopen(search_url).read()
 	        json_response = json.loads(response)

-	        # Loop through the posts, appendng each to the results list
+	        # Loop through the posts, appending each to the results list as
-	        # as a dictionary.
+	        # a dictionary.
+We restrict the summary to the first 200
+	        # characters, as summary responses from Webhose can be long!
 	        for post in json_response['posts']:
 	            results.append({'title': post['title'],
 	                            'link': post['url'],